pearsonkyle/Artificial-Art/README.md

 # Art created with artificial intelligence
 A deep convolutional generative adversarial network (DCGAN) is trained on pictures of art.
-Fictional machine hallucations are created from the generative neural network by sampling the latent space.
+Images are procedurally created from the generative neural network by sampling the latent space.
 Information on the neural network architecture can be found here: https://arxiv.org/abs/1511.06434.
-Use the procedurally generated images to create mosaics
+Use the procedurally generated images to create mosaics.

 ![](images/output.png)

-A high resolution image can be found on [Reddit](https://www.reddit.com/r/Art/comments/evop8p/galaxy_girl_me_digital_2020/)

 ## Dependencies
 - [Python 3+](https://www.anaconda.com/distribution/)